 Kids Zone and Interactive Education

-Our JOB is to help you connect to resources and tools to get the most out of your, potable, freshwater supply!
-Talk to us!
-Fill out one of our surveys!
+Our JOB is to help you connect to resources and tools to get the most out of your, potable, fresh water supply!
 Take advantage of the resources, connections, and supplies we offer to help you know more and feel good about the water you use every day.
-We are here to help our customers, and ALL Maui County citizens to be good stewards of our most precious resource, freshwater.
+We are here to help our customers, and ALL of Maui County citizens to be good stewards of our most precious resource, fresh water.

-Being an island community, we are all conscious of how our behavior affects the local aina.
+Being a community of islands, we are all conscious of how our behavior affects the local aina (land).
 It is possible to be a consumer and still make your choices count toward sustainability and water resource security for us ALL.
-Use our resources, ask questions, learn from us and each other; sometimes it feels like our small tasks are insignificant, yet please never underestimate how small things are done by many people, who, together, make a HUGE contribution!
+Please use our resources, ask questions, and learn from each other.
+Although, sometimes it feels like our small tasks are insignificant, never underestimate how small things are done by many people but together we can make a HUGE impact!

-During the dry season in Maui County, drought can occur, but we can all pitch in to help conserve water while reducing your water bills.
+During the dry season in Maui County, drought can occur, but we can all pitch in to help conserve water while reducing our water bills.
 Knowledge is power!
-Please take advantage of our indoor and outdoor water usage saving tips.
-The small differences you all make individually, if we make them together, will have a large positive impact on the water resources and management on our islands.
+Please take advantage of our indoor and outdoor water usage-saving tips.
+The small differences everyone makes will have a large positive impact on the water resources and management of our islands.